ntlind/tensorflow-gru-example/README.md

 # Forecasting Dish Subscribers Using Gated Recurrent Units

 ## Introduction
-To date, Professor Fader's "Applied Probability Models in Marketing" class has been the most impactful and rewarding course that I've taken while in business school.
+To date, Professor Peter Fader's "Applied Probability Models in Marketing" class has been the most impactful and rewarding course that I've taken while in graduate school.
 He is a master at weaving engaging stories using parametric modeling and, after seeing his magic up-close over the previous semester, I found myself wondering how his parametric models would compete with the new-age machine learning algorithms that are gathering steam in the private sector.
 In this repository, I will build a recurrent neural network (specifically a Gated Recurrent Unit, or GRU) to test its effectiveness against Fader's parametric models as described in his *Valuing Subscription-Based Businesses Using Publicly Disclosed Customer Data*.

 ## Background
 Dish Network is a broadcast satellite service provider based out of Englewood, Colorado that has grown to serve over 14.2M subscribers since its inception in 1981.
 In this analysis, we will explore the number of pay-TV subscribers that Dish has added over the past decade and compare our findings to Professor Fader's previous analysis, where he reported a 14.5% MAPE when predicting 6 periods out (<https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2701093>).